 For example an administrator may have access to change the database, but the logs may be stored on another system which is owned and managed by someone else.
 These organisational systems are put in place to deter that individual from making the changes.
 We need to trust that the organisational system works.
 However there is no control mechanism making the data immutable in the first place.

-Blockchains are essentially databases with some inbuilt pre-agreed technical and business logic criteria, kept in sync via peer-to-peer mechanisms and pre-agreed consensus algorithms.
-With respect to immutability, the way the data is structured is significant.
-There are two key ideas: hashes and blocks.
+Blockchains are essentially databases with some inbuilt pre-agreed technical and business logic criteria, kept in sync via peer-to-peer mechanisms and pre-agreed rules about what new data can be added.
+With respect to immutability, there are two key ideas that help to make tampering easy to detect: hashes and blocks.

 A hash function is a type of mathematical function which turns data into a fingerprint of that data called a hash.
 It’s like a formula or algorithm which takes the input data (any data, whether it’s the entire Encyclopedia Britannica, or just the number ‘1’) and turns it into an output of a fixed length, which represents the fingerprint of the data.
 There are many types of hash functions, and a common robust one is called SHA-256 (which stands for Secure Hash Algorithm – 256 bit)

 When you mash the phrase “Hello from Bits on Blocks!” through this mathematical function, you get this fingerprint out: 389f9ef3822e5c88f4b140db82c459064711a52182a3e438b4ebc7ecda62b9bb.
 The fingerprint (389f…b9bb) is called the SHA-256 hash of the input phrase.